General

 Others are more implicit but equally important.
 A premium customer should not experience delays.
 A specific carrier may be preferred for a region due to reliability.
 Certain routes may be avoided due to cost inefficiencies.

 At enterprise scale, these rules quickly compound.
-It is not unusual for advanced systems to evaluate hundreds of constraints simultaneously in a single routing decision.
+It is not unusual for advanced systems to evaluate 180–250+ constraints simultaneously in a single routing decision.
+This is comparable to how MPLS constraint-based routing engines evaluate bandwidth, delay, hop count, and administrative weight concurrently for a single label-switched path—except that logistics adds temporal variability, human behavior, and physical-world disruptions to the equation.

 Why Most Routing Engines Break Down at Scale